-In the first instance, staff who consider that a pupil may benefit from early help should discuss this with the School's DSL.
-The DSL will consider the appropriate action to take in accordance with C-SPA referral threshold document.
-The DSL/DDSL will support staff in liaising with external agencies and professionals in an inter-agency assessment, as appropriate.
+In the first instance, staff identify a pupil who may benefit from early help should discuss this with the School's DSL.
+If appropriate, the DSL will work with the Surrey Safeguarding Children Board to undertake an assessment of need for early help.
+The DSL will support staff in liaising with external agencies and professionals in an inter-agency assessment, as appropriate.
+Further guidance on effective assessment of the need for early help can be found in Working Together to Safeguard Children (December 2023) ("WT").

 If early help is appropriate, the matter will be kept under review and consideration given to a referral to Children's Social Care if the pupil's situation does not appear to be improving.